aashish-dhiman/Wealthup-Assignment/README.md

 ### Backend (Node.js with MongoDB)

-1. Navigate to the `server` directory:
+1. Navigate to the `backend` directory:

    ```bash
    cd server